 It’s a cartoon, but don’t let that turn you off.
 If you’re into epic fantasy, martial arts, or surprisingly deep stories, give this show a try and find out how it ended up with such a fierce following.

-Once you’ve binged everything on this list, you can check out our lists of the best stuff on Netflix!
+Once you’ve binged everything on this list, you can check out our lists of the best movies on Prime and the best movies on Netflix!